NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Experiments

 \subsubsection{Special Pre-processing}

 \begin{itemize} \item Training and evaluation for retrieval.
 For QA, we construct q-a pairs in the training set as described in DPR~\cite{dpr}.
 For RD, we take the two adjacent texts in the dialogue as positive samples.
 For DR, we use the labeled sample pairs in the dataset as positive samples.
 The negative samples for these three tasks are obtained from the in-batch sampling, which are the positive samples for other queries.
+In evaluation, for each query of QA and DR, we use the set of labeled positive and negative samples in the dataset as its candidate list.
+For each query of RD, we sample $50$ samples as its candidate list.

 In evaluation, the candidate document set for each query is the entire corpus. \item Training and evaluation for reranking.
 For QA, RD, and DR, the construction method of positive samples is the same as that of retrieval.
 As for the negative samples, for QA and DR, the negative samples are obtained from the labeled text pairs from the datasets, for RD, the negative samples are randomly sampled from the corpus.
 For PI, the size of public datasets is small, so we select two datasets including MSRP and QQP.
 For NLI, we convert this task into a binary classification task that whether hypotheses can be inferred from the premises.
 In evaluation, we use BM25 to retrieve items for each query and use the reranking model to rerank them.
 Specifically for DR, the candidate document set for each query is the labeled documents obtained from the dataset, which is much smaller than the entire corpus. \item Evaluation for information retrieval pipeline.
 For the evaluation of the neural information retrieval pipeline, we use NIR-Prompt and traditional fine-tuning paradigm to retrieve the candidate document set based on the entire corpus and rerank them respectively. \end{itemize}